-The first step, in qualifying to become a Baytown Firefighter, centers on an individual’s ability to meet certain educational, mental, and physical standards that have been established by the department.
+The first step in becoming a Baytown Firefighter centers on an individual’s ability to meet certain educational, mental, and physical standards that have been established by the department.
 These requirements enable us to accurately gauge your capacity to meet the rigorous demands of firefighting and medical duties.

 Applicants must meet all of the following requirements to be eligible for hire.

 - Applicant must be at least 19 years of age and less than 36 years of age by the date of hire.